Special Needs Trusts Pros, Cons, and FAQs

 In addition, this can create a burden for the child or children holding these “morally obligated” funds.
 Can he or she spend them on herself and her family?
 If so, how much is belongs to each?
 This approach can also create rifts among the other siblings, as some may spend the funds for their own needs and some for their brother or sister.

-Except in the case of a very small estate, the share of your estate going to your child with special needs should be placed in a trust for his benefit.
+The share of your estate going to your child with special needs should be placed in a trust for his benefit.

 20. How can I leave money to a child with special needs?